BernardQuatermass/exim-wiki/HowtoICloud.md

+# How to use iCloud as an outgoing mail server

 For development machines, it is useful to send each and every mail to the same e-mail adress.
 This way mails can't "leak" into the real world.

 I have set up Exim on my development machines to use Apple iCloud as the outgoing MTA, rewriting all mail to my own e-mail adress.
 The subject clearly indicates that this mail is coming from a development machine.